jamescherti/ultyas/README.md

 endsnippet
 ```

+## Frequently Asked Questions

+### How does the author use Ultyas?

+The author maintains all snippets in the original UltiSnips format for Vim and uses [Ultyas](https://github.com/jamescherti/ultyas) to convert them automatically to Yasnippet format for Emacs.

+He uses [ultisnips-mode.el @GitHub](https://github.com/jamescherti/ultisnips-mode.el) in Emacs to edit snippets, providing syntax highlighting and code folding through **hs-minor-mode**.

+This workflow allows editing and storing a single set of snippets while making them available in Vim and Emacs.

+(The author wrote a shell script that automatically scans the UltiSnips directory and generates the corresponding Yasnippet files whenever snippets are updated, ensuring synchronization between Vim and Emacs.)

 ## License

 The `ultyas` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.